marcopeg/marcopeg.github.io/content/posts/2019/0605-graphql-made-easy.md

   - "nodejs"
   - "graphql"
   - "query"
-description: "How to serve a GraphQL endpoint in 5 minutes using ForrestJS and Hooks."
+description: "How to integrate GraphQL into an ExpressJS app with ForrestJS"
-image: "forrestjs.png"
+image: "graphql-icon.png"
 ---

 Facebook's crew didn't only come up with [React](https://reactjs.org/) and